Fatos Nano: Second and third premierships

-After the Socialist Party won for the second time, in the Parliamentary Elections on 24 June 2001, Nano returned to politics again after 2 years of inactivity by starting the movement called Catharsis, with the goal to cripple the agreement between Rama and Meta to share the political power between them for the next 10 years.
+After the Socialist Party won for the second time, in the parliamentary elections on 24 June 2001, Nano returned to politics again after 2 years of inactivity by starting the movement called Catharsis, with the goal to cripple the agreement between Rama and Meta to share the political power between them for the next 10 years.

-In early 2002, Nano unsuccessfully tried to run for President of Albania, but on 25 July 2002 he was appointed by newly elected President Alfred Moisiu as Prime Minister for the third time.
+In early 2002, Nano unsuccessfully tried to run for President of Albania, but on 25 July 2002, he was appointed by newly elected president Alfred Moisiu as prime minister for the third time.
 Just days after retaking office in August 2002, Nano came under attack by leading Italian weekly L'Espresso, which accused him of having ties to international organized-crime groups, and having been involved in a cigarette-smuggling ring with Naples-based mobsters.
 Nano sued the magazine in a court in Rome which ruled in favor of Nano.
 The court found the article to contain untrue information and speculations with the purpose of harming Nano during his term in office.
-The news magazine was ordered to pay Nano €3 million euros, and sentenced the magazine's director Daniela Hamaoi and the authors of the article Claudio Papayani, Dina Nasecti and Giuseppe Roli with 18 months in jail for groundlessly connecting Nano to the crime and mafia in Albania.
+The news magazine was ordered to pay Nano €3 million, and sentenced the magazine's director Daniela Hamaoi and the authors of the article Claudio Papayani, Dina Nasecti and Giuseppe Roli to 18 months in jail for groundlessly connecting Nano to the crime and mafia in Albania.

-In the winter of 2004, a number of protests with over 20,000 people were organized by the opposition led by Sali Berisha demanding Nano to resign as prime minister which came known as the "Nano Go Away" Movement.
+In the winter of 2004, a number of protests with over 20,000 people were organized by the opposition led by Sali Berisha demanding Nano to resign as prime minister, which came known as the "Nano Go Away" Movement.
 In 2004, the civil society group Mjaft! protested in front of Nano's office against the alleged import of waste from Italy to Albania.

 Resignation

-On 3 July 2005 the Socialist Party lost the elections and its majority in parliament.
-Nano resigned as Prime Minister and also as the Chairman of Socialist Party on 1 September 2005.
-Since then, he retired from public and political life.
-He rarely appears for interviews in some political talk shows.
+On 3 July 2005, the Socialist Party lost the elections and its majority in parliament.
+Nano resigned as prime minister and also as the chairman of the Socialist Party on 1 September 2005.
+Thereafter, he retired from public and political life.
+He rarely appeared for interviews on any political talk shows.

-After 2005, Nano did not attend parliament regularly but only came in a 6-month interval to claim his monthly pay cheque.